Manual webhook signature verification

 You should use a constant time equality function to prevent timing attacks.
 A timing attack is where a malicious user measures the small time differences taken to compare the signatures over many requests, to eventually work out the expected signature for a webhook event.
 A constant time equality function prevents this by always taking the same amount of time when comparing strings of a particular length.

 You may find the following pseudocode useful:

-def verify_webhook_event_signature(webhook_event_request) signature_header_hexidecimal = webhook_event_request.get_header("x-sha2-signature") # Make sure to use the raw event body and not to convert it to an object first. raw_event_body = webhook_event_request.body_as_string # Compute the HMAC using the SHA256 algorithm and using your webhook's token as the key. expected_signature = hmac(algorithm="SHA256", key=webhook_token, data=raw_event_body) # Make sure to decode the signature header from hexidecimal before comparing. # Alternatively, convert the expected signature to hexidecimal. signature_header = decode_hexadecimal(signature_header_hexidecimal) # Use a constant time equality function to prevent timing attacks. if constant_time_equals(signature_header, expected_signature) # It is now safe to parse the event body. return parse_json(raw_event_body) else # Handle an invalid webhook event. error("Invalid webhook event")
+def verify_webhook_event_signature(webhook_event_request) signature_header_hexadecimal = webhook_event_request.get_header("x-sha2-signature") # Make sure to use the raw event body and not to convert it to an object first. raw_event_body = webhook_event_request.body_as_string # Compute the HMAC using the SHA256 algorithm and using your webhook's token as the key. expected_signature = hmac(algorithm="SHA256", key=webhook_token, data=raw_event_body) # Make sure signatures are both in binary, or both in hexadecimal, before comparing. signature_header = decode_hexadecimal(signature_header_hexadecimal) # Use a constant time equality function to prevent timing attacks. if constant_time_equals(signature_header, expected_signature) # It is now safe to parse the event body. return parse_json(raw_event_body) else # Handle an invalid webhook event. error("Invalid webhook event")